 And the reason for this is simple: you’re ONLY sending information out that the recipient is ACTUALLY interested in.
 You simply cannot do this on Aweber.
 Not with the ease you can on ConvertKit.
 And if your business is geared towards customer retention and happiness, a tool like ConvertKit becomes invaluable…

 I know this post is long, but really I’ve only scratched the surface of what’s possible with ConvertKit.
 There is so much you can do with this software.
-What I like most, however, is that it is fully customisable, so if you have an idea, for anything, it is simple to setup and implement.
+What I like most, however, is that it is fully customizable, so if you have an idea, for anything, it is simple to set up and implement.

 Get yourself a free trial of ConvertKit today and see for yourself!